 Journey times

-Journey times on roads in urban areas tend to be determined by junctions, crossings and parked vehicles, rather than the speed limit.
+Journey times on roads in urban areas tend to be determined by junctions, crossings and parked vehicles, rather than speed limits.
 Often lowering the speed limit to 20mph will have little or no impact on journey times.
-Where there is an impact, this would be negligible, but in turn would make the roads safer for everyone; pedestrians and cyclists.

 Bus journey times were reviewed during Phase 1 and were found to be negligible.
+We will continue to monitor bus journey times throughout the programme.

 Less acceleration and braking smooths traffic flow, reduces gaps between cars and reduces idling.